Kannmu/Kannmu.github.io/_posts/Miscellaneous/2023-10-17-ACM-User-Manual.md

 - Save Search queries and set up Content Alerts.

-## Retrieval Methods
+## 3. Retrieval Methods

 ![Alt text](../../../../img/UserManual/image-22.png)

-- The Basic Search box is found at the top of the DL(Digital Library)home page，as shown in the figure above.
+- The Basic Search box is found at the top of the DL(Digital Library)home page, as shown in the figure above.

 ![Alt text](../../../../img/UserManual/image-23.png)